CiscoDevNet/cisco-business-dashboard-api-samples/README.md

 ## Getting help

-More information about the FindIT Network Manager API may be found at (devnet URL) or by browsing to https://your_manager_address/api/.
+More information about the Cisco Business Dashboard API may be found at (devnet URL) or by browsing to https://your_dashboard_address/api/.
 You may contact Cisco Developer Support (url) for assistance with the use of the API.

-If you experience any issues with the installation, configuration or operation of FindIT Network Manager or Cisco 100 to 500 series products, contact the Small Business TAC using the contacts found at https://www.cisco.com/go/sbsc.
+If you experience any issues with the installation, configuration or operation of Cisco Business Dashboard or Cisco Business products, contact the Small Business TAC using the contacts found at https://www.cisco.com/go/sbsc.

 If you have any questions, concerns, or bug reports associated with the sample scripts contained in this repository, please file an issue in the [Issue Tracker](./issues).